nvi-inc/mas/tig.md

     apt-get update
     apt-get install influxdb grafana

-InfluxDB should be configured to automatically start on boot.
+InfluxDB will be configured to automatically start on boot.

 To enable Grafana to start on boot:

--   For systemd distributions, ie. Ubuntu ≥ 15.04 or Debian ≥ 8 (jessie), use
+-   For newer systemd distributions, ie. Ubuntu ≥ 15.04 or Debian ≥ 8 (jessie), use

         systemctl enable grafana-server